cocoakang/get-gloved/_posts/2020-02-15-basic-of-imu.markdown

 In i2cdevlib, there is an [example file](https://github.com/jrowberg/i2cdevlib/blob/master/RaspberryPi_bcm2835/MPU6050/examples/MPU6050_example_1.cpp) for Raspberry Pi to control MPU6050.
 However, it includes arduino's implementation, MPU6050.h and MPU6050.cpp, specifically.
 In those arduino files, some AVR built-in functions are called, which let the compiler complain.
 I adjust the arduino files for Raspberry pi, which you can find in src/raspberry_pi/ .

-It worth noting that the example file ask for bcm2835 library.
+It worth noting that the example file asks for bcm2835 library.
 Help of install bcm2835 can be found [here](https://www.airspayce.com/mikem/bcm2835/).

 ## Circuit pitfalls
 ### About I2C and address